 In Things that Go, catastrophe looms, but so does hope.
 Most of all Engel conveys a humble sense of being present and alive, of trying to find a language of gratitude even when gratitude feels senseless and catastrophe singes the edges of human existence.
 “Wherever I go I find myself / on my knees before a feeling so big / it’s already been annexed / by the military,” Engel writes in “Home on the Range.”
 This sense of awe is potent—it is the “thing” that can “go” when everything else seems to have screeched to a halt.
 This is no small feat; it is the emotional work from which all progress emerges.
 In this tightly constructed debut, Engel offers startling and brave poetry that does not shrink from the disturbing truths of our time.

-Jessica Kirzane is Lecturer in Yiddish at the University of Chicago and Editor-in-Chief of In geveb: A Journal of Yiddish Studies.
+Jessica Kirzane is an assistant instructional professor of Yiddish at the University of Chicago and the editor-in-chief of In geveb: A Journal of Yiddish Studies.
+She is the translator of Miriam Karpilove’s Diary of a Lonely Girl, or the Battle against Free Love (Syracuse University Press, 2020).